There is a saying in sports, “Amateurs practice until they get it right. Professionals practice until they never get it wrong.”

 He wants us to trust him completely in every circumstance, even when faith in him feels hard to justify due to our afflictions.

 How do we become professional believers?
 Practice.

-We are the same way.
-No matter how big or recent our past triumphs, we are always one step away from getting mad at God and questioning his plan for us, because of some pressure or inconvenience.
+No matter how big or recent our past triumphs, we are always one step away from getting mad at God and doubting him because of some pressure or inconvenience.

 This selfish tendency is a natural byproduct of our sinful nature.

-God wants us to reach the point where we always love and trust him unconditionally, despite our feelings and circumstances.
+God wants us to reach the point where we trust him completely, despite our feelings of discomfort and uncertainty.

-God does not engineer distress to teach us to love and trust him.
-He cannot initiate evil.
-However, he uses the afflictions we inevitably encounter in a fallen world for this purpose.
+God does not engineer distress to teach us to trust him.
+But he uses the afflictions we inevitably encounter in this fallen world for this purpose.